 How many people use Linux in 2019?

-Many, including you.
-Hosting Tribunal resides on a Linux-powered web server
+Many, including yours truly Hosting Tribunal, reside on Linux-powered web servers.

 There are lots of Linux facts and stats coming your way.

 How about we start off with some key facts about Linux:

 - Linux was launched on September 17, 1991, and it is 27 years old today.